Neevia

 How to register Neevia PDFsign/encrypt.

 After you downloaded the product run the installer and at the end of the process enter your registration info.
 If you do not have a serial number and simply want to test the product select Evaluate Product then click Finish.
-To register via the graphic interface run PDFsign.exe click About -> Register -> copy and paste your licensing info.
+To register via the graphic interface right click on PDFsign.exe select Run as administrator, click About -> Register -> copy and paste your licensing info.

 PDFsign/encrypt command line interface (CLsign.exe)